matlab-actions/.github/profile/README.md

 # Use MATLAB with GitHub Actions
 With [GitHub&reg; Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions), you can build and test your MATLAB&reg; project as part of your workflow.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
-The GitHub actions for MATLAB let you run MATLAB code and Simulink&reg; models on [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) runners.
+The GitHub actions for MATLAB let you run MATLAB code and Simulink&reg; models on [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) runners:

+- To use a self-hosted runner, you must set up a computer with MATLAB as your self-hosted runner and register the runner with GitHub Actions.
+The runner uses the topmost MATLAB release on the system path to execute your workflow.
+- To use a GitHub-hosted runner, you must include the [Setup MATLAB](#setup-matlab) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.

 ## Overview of Actions
 To run MATLAB in your workflow, use these actions when you define your workflow in the `.github/workflows` directory of your repository:

-* To set up your GitHub Actions workflow with a specific version of MATLAB, use the [Setup MATLAB](#setup-matlab) action.
+* To set up your GitHub Actions workflow with a specific release of MATLAB, use the [Setup MATLAB](#setup-matlab) action.
 * To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) action.
 * To run MATLAB and Simulink tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) action.
 * To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) action.

 ### Setup MATLAB
-Use the **Setup MATLAB** action to run MATLAB code and Simulink models with a specific version of MATLAB.
+Use the **Setup MATLAB** action to set up MATLAB and other MathWorks&reg; products on a GitHub-hosted runner.
 The action sets up your specified MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS runner.
 If you do not specify a release, the action sets up the latest release of MATLAB.

 When you define your workflow, specify this action as `matlab-actions/setup-matlab@v2`.
 For more information, see [Action for Setting Up MATLAB](https://github.com/matlab-actions/setup-matlab/).